ronaldoussoren/pyobjc/docs/core/intro.rst

 NOTE: PyObjC might introduce a helper class when you inherit from a class that implements ``NSCopying`` as an internal implementation detail.
-External code should not rely on the existance of this class.
+External code should not rely on the existence of this class.

 NOTE2: ``SomeClass.copyWithZone_`` should not be implemented unless a superclass already implements ``copyWithZone:``, or else the behavior